SusieeSong/CS-498-Computational-Advertising/README.md

 10897,21443,38976

 # Mp2 Implement SimRank and SimRank with evidence
 **In this question, you are required to implement the SimRank algorithm and SimRank with 2 forms of evidence weights with a supported programming language of your choice.
 In each case, your iterations must begin with user updates, alternating with ad similarity updates.
 We will use this reference for the algorithm details.
 You can use the sample test case to debug your code, however the final test case is significantly larger and hence may require an efficient implementation.
-You must keep this in mind when you make your submission.
 You should use partial sum sharing to speed up your implementation.**

 Input Format